subuser-security/subuser/config-dot-json-file-format.md

  `type`: string - path to json file

- * `subuser-home-dirs-dir`: The directory where subuser is to store the home directories of each subuser program.
+ * `subuser-home-dirs-dir`: The directory where subuser is to store the home directories of each subuser.

  `type`: string - path to directory